 If we truly seek God’s counsel, He places us in circumstances and places where we can eventually meet the right person.
 The place doesn’t necessarily mean the church; however, the church also provides one of the best platforms to meet and interact with the right person.
 We therefore ought to commit to God and have full dependence on Him to guide us in the journey of finding our life’s partner.

 God doesn’t reveal to anyone their future spouse.
 I believe in the concept of predestination; however, this is not what it means in this context.
-Most of the dreams people have about their future marriage partner are drawn from their heart’s desire and minds.
+Most of the dreams people have about their future marriage partner are drawn from their heart’s desires and minds.
 This makes them fantasies and not dreams from God.
 The source is questionable, they emanate from our minds not from God.

 A good strategy to discern if a dream is from God is to examine your heart and motives.
 What was in your heart at the moment or before you received the dream?
 What was the state/ condition of your heart?